 He would think on it some more.
 At the moment, he needed to recover from the spell.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, elcid423Write a Review